How to Manage Remote Work-Life Balance Effectively

 This is timezone-dependent - I’m currently living in South East Asia, while my clients are based in the UK.
 This means that I can afford to have a slow morning and start work later on in the day.
 If you can’t commit to self-care in the morning, then end your day with self-care.
 Instead, go for a walk after work, watch the sunset, turn off your devices, or take yourself out for dinner.
 Build your morning routine based on your location.

-2. Work when you’re most productive
+3. Work when you’re most productive

-After A LOT of trial and error, I’ve learned that productivity is unique to you and your lifestyle.
+After A LOT of trial and error, I’ve learned that productivity is unique to you and your remote lifestyle.
 We’re all different and that’s ok!

 Because you’re choosing to work remotely, that means you’ve already got the added benefit of working when you want to.